XanaduAI/flamingpy/README.md

 3. If you have already set up C/C++ compilers, you can skip the following step.
 Ubuntu users (including WSL 2 clients) can run `sudo apt update && sudo apt upgrade` in BASH if not already done so.
 Now simply run `sudo apt-get install build-essential` to get all necessary compilation tools.
 Non-Debian users need to get C/C++ compilers through their own package installers.

 4. If you have already set up Python interpreters and customized virtual environments, you can skip the following step.
-We recommend using the light version of Conda i.e. **miniconda** for configuring environments, which can be installed in BASH following this [guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
+We recommend using the light version of **Conda**, i.e. miniconda, or **virtualenv** for configuring Python environments.
+In particular, miniconda can be installed in BASH following this [guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 Run the following to set up and switch to a new virtual env called `ft-stack`:
     ```bash
     conda init
     conda create -n ft-stack python=3.9